itsmartashub/floristyle/README.md

 <br/>

 > [!IMPORTANT]
-> **For compatibility with these Material You themes (Android 12+), ensure you download the `apk` file provided in the official [FlorisBoard Releases](https://github.com/florisboard/florisboard/releases) starting from `v0.4.0` version where Material You feature has been officialy implemented.**
+> **To ensure compatibility with these Material You themes (Android 12+), it is important to download [FlorisBoard](https://github.com/florisboard/florisboard/releases) starting from version `v0.4.0`, as that’s when the Material You feature was officially introduced.**

 ## Setup